Holiday scams and fraud

 Selling goods and services online

 When buying and selling online, both buyers and sellers need to be aware that not all offers are trustworthy.
-Watch out for buyers who will attempt to not pay you or who are trying to access your personal information.
-Be suspicious of payment offers that are more than the asking price and confirm that you have received a legitimate payment before you send the product.
+Be suspicious of customers offering to pay more than the asking price.
+When selling goods and services online, always confirm that you have received a legitimate payment before you send the product.
+Fraudsters will also target anyone selling a vehicle online; make sure to use reputable websites if a vehicle history report is required.

 Crypto investment scams